richardklima/Space_debris_removal_model/README.md

 This is a raw version with minimum of comments and rather unclear structure.
 The code is being cleaned up and commented properly and will be updated soon.

+There is a break-up model (breakup.py) and collision model (cube_2agents.py) which is based on CUBE method for evaluating probability of collision of two objects.

 You can run the model by running the main class cube_2agents.py.
+To run this model sucesfully you will need to install PyKEP scientific library available at https://esa.github.io/pykep/.

 The initial setting is: